Compare Home Loan Rates in Singapore & Get Rewarded for It

 Let us know if you are looking to refinance a home loan, getting a mortgage for your new property purchase or need assistance with an In Principle Approval (IPA).
 Our mortgage consultants will deep dive to explain and find out if you require specific features like a waiver due to sale, partial redemption without any penalties or a free conversion option.
 We will also perform Total Debt Servicing Ratio (TDSR) and Mortgage Servicing Ratio (MSR) calculations to let you know the indicative mortgage loan amount you qualify for.

-Step 2: Select The Best Home Loan
+Step 2: Select the Best Home Loan

 Through our close network with over 16 banks, we get access to over 145 promotional mortgage packages available in the market on a monthly basis.
-We will explain what the different interest rate packages mean, such as a fixed rate and a floating rate (SIBOR, Board Rate & Fixed Deposit Rate (FDR).
+We will explain what the different interest rate packages mean, such as a fixed rate and a floating rate (SIBOR, Board Rate & Fixed Deposit Rate (FDR)).

 Our mortgage consultants will help you select the best home loans in Singapore with the lowest interest rates by explaining the underlying differences between each housing loan option.
-A breakdown of monthly instalments and interest costs will be provided together with an overview of the home loan fees applicable.
+A breakdown of monthly instalments and interest costs will be provided, together with an overview of the home loan fees applicable.

 Step 3: Submit Your Mortgage Application